 The History of the 4Cs of Diamond Quality

-We know that diamonds are graded for 4Cs, which represent their colour, clarity, cut grades and carat weight.
-However, before the 1940s, there were no consistent terms defining diamond quality, and any description was far too subjective.
+We know that diamonds are graded for 4Cs, which represent their colour, clarity, cut, and carat weight.
+However, before the 1940s, there were no consistent terms defining diamond quality, and any description was completely subjective.

 Starting from the 16th century, merchants used inconsistent terms to describe the four elements of a diamond.
-The colour was usually described as “tint” or “tincture” when referring to yellowish diamonds and “river” or “water” when meaning colourless stones.
-The clarity was expressed as “without flaws/imperfections” or “with flaws/imperfections”, and in terms of cut quality, they used “made well” or “made poorly”.
-Carat was the only term used consistently starting from the 16th century to today; however, it was not equal to 200 milligrams or 0.2 grams until 1907.
+The colour was usually described as “tint” or “tincture” when referring to yellowish diamonds and “river” or “water” when referring to colourless stones.
+Clarity was expressed as “without flaws/imperfections” or “with flaws/imperfections,” and for cut quality, they used “made well” or “made poorly.”
+Carat was the only term used consistently from the 16th century to today; however, it was not equal to 200 milligrams or 0.2 grams until 1907.

-In the early 20th century, Robert M. Shipley, a former retail jeweller in Wichita, Kanzas, decided to bring the American jewellery industry to a new level and established the Gemological Institute of America (GIA) in 1931.
+In the early 20th century, Robert M. Shipley, a former retail jeweller in Wichita, Kansas, established the Gemological Institute of America (GIA) in 1931.
 The facility was dedicated to research and providing gemological education to aspiring jewellers.
-In 1934, he established another organization American Gem Society (AGS), whose members were GIA graduates.
+In 1934, he established another organization, the American Gem Society (AGS), whose members were GIA graduates.

-Shipley intended to give the diamond industry consistency and terminology.
-That is why he standardized the diamond value terms we widely use today and called them the 4Cs of diamond quality.
-These factors were easy to explain and remember, so they became a part of the industry vocabulary.
-While it is not known when exactly Shipley began to teach 4Cs, the term appears in newspaper articles as early as 1941.
+To bring consistency and standardization to the diamond industry, Shipley standardized the diamond value terms we use today, calling them the 4Cs of diamond quality.
+These factors were easy to explain and remember, so they became part of the industry vocabulary.
+While it is not known exactly when Shipley began teaching the 4Cs, the term appears in newspaper articles as early as 1941.

 How Advertising Affected the 4Cs

-In the early 1940s, the Gemological Institute of America collaborated with De Beers to stimulate an interest in diamonds and education.
-Jewellers began to use the term 4Cs in articles and communication with their clients.
+In the early 1940s, the Gemological Institute of America partnered with De Beers to generate interest in diamonds and educate the public.
+This collaboration led to the adoption of the term 4Cs by jewellers in articles and communications with their clients.

-In a couple of years, Robert M. Shipley arranged with N. W. Ayer & Son, an advertising agency founded in 1869, to have their lecturer Gladys Babson-Hannaford travel around the United States educating jewellers about the 4Cs and how to talk about them to their buyers.
+Within a couple of years, Robert M. Shipley enlisted Gladys Babson-Hannaford, a lecturer from N. W. Ayer & Son, an advertising agency founded in 1869, to travel across the United States and educate jewellers on the 4Cs and how to communicate them to their buyers.

-In 1954, N. W. Ayer & Son wrote an article “Secrets of the Diamond Expert” for JCK magazine, then the Jewelers’ Circular – Keystone.
-The story focused on the 4Cs and was meant as a speech for jewellers to use to address consumer groups.
-However, it was not until August 1962, that the term 4Cs of diamond quality became popular among jewellers and consumers.
+In 1954, N. W. Ayer & Son wrote an article for JCK magazine titled “Secrets of the Diamond Expert,” which focused on the 4Cs and was intended as a speech for jewellers to use when addressing consumer groups.
+However, it wasn’t until August 1962 that the term 4Cs of diamond quality became popular among both jewellers and consumers.

-Interestingly, De Beers, involved in the GIA advertising campaigns, did not adopt the term 4Cs until it became widely accepted.
-It was only with the popularity that they stopped using the term purity and started using clarity instead.
+Interestingly, De Beers, who had been involved in GIA advertising campaigns, did not adopt the term 4Cs until it became widely accepted.

-Today the 4Cs is a universal term referring to the four main quality characteristics of a faceted stone used by both merchants and consumers when selling and buying diamonds.
+Today, the 4Cs are universally recognized as the four main quality characteristics of a faceted diamond, used by both merchants and consumers when selling and buying diamonds.